iotaledger/iota-wiki/internal/learn/future/smart-contracts/03_validators.md

   - Node
 ---

-## 🏗 Work in Progress
+# Validators

 In this article, you will learn how the IOTA Smart Contract validators work.

-A validator is someone who runs an IOTA Smart Contracts Node, called Wasp.
-You can learn how to set up a Wasp node [here in the Build section](/).
+A validator is a IOTA Smart Contracts Node, also called Wasp Node, which validates incoming messages from other nodes for their correctness.
+You can learn how to set up a Smart Contracts node [here in the Build section](/wasp/guide/chains_and_nodes/running-a-node).

+## The Committee

+The committee of the chain is the main element of security of a smart contract on the chain.
+The significant characteristics of a committee are the number of participants, the `quorum` factor.

 "Off-chain" smart contracts, like in IOTA Smart Contracts, are executed outside of the core protocol.
-Only a subset of nodes, called a committee, need to execute them and a consensus can be reached outside of the core protocol.
+That means, only a subset of validators, the committee, needs to execute the Smart Contracts and a consensus can be reached outside of the core protocol, which results in a scalable and efficiency system.

-Each IOTA Smart Contract chain is run under the consensus of its validators, so each chain is a distributed system without a single point of failure.
+Each IOTA Smart Contract chain is run under the consensus of its committee, so each chain is a distributed system without a single point of failure.

-How they form a group, management and rotation
+Only when a supermajority of the validators of a committee reaches consensus the result gets added to the chain.
+The amount of the validators to reach a consensus is configurable for each chain.

+[Learn here](/wasp/guide/chains_and_nodes/wasp-cli#configuration) how to configurate the committee in the IOTA Smart Contract Node.